Piefayth/blog/content/pages/aiken1/index.md

 }
 ```

 There is a new field in our datum: `authorizing_policy`.
 Because this minting policy is parameterized by the `count_script_hash`, we can not, in turn, parameterize the count script itself with the minting policy id.
 Doing so would create a circular dependency.
 To handle that, the `policy_id` is assigned to a field of the datum and validated in the minting transaction.
-That `policy_id` can then be consumed in the spending validator.
+That `policy_id` will later be consumed in the spending validator.

 Checks #1 and #2 have been factored into the functions `no_count_data_in_inputs` and `no_invalid_count_data` respectively.

 For the former, we can leverage the built-in `find_script_outputs`.
 Given a list of outputs, this function will return only outputs that are to a particular script.
 If that list is empty, we can be sure that this transaction does not include any spends from the count script address.

 ```haskell
 fn no_count_data_in_inputs(